renovatebot/renovate/docs/usage/configuration-options.md

 The above rule will group together the `neutrino` package and any package matching `@neutrino/*`.

-Path rules are convenient to use if you wish to apply configuration rules to certain package files without needing to configure them all in the `packageFiles` array.
+Path rules are convenient to use if you wish to apply configuration rules to certain package files using patterns.
 For example, if you have an `examples` directory and you want all updates to those examples to use the `chore` prefix instead of `fix`, then you could add this configuration:

 ```json
   "packageRules": [